 In this case, the FBI managed to breach the anonymity Tor promises and the means used to collect the evidence from the dark web make up a sensitive matter.
 The technique is valuable to the FBI, so the government would rather compromise this case rather than release the source code it used.

 There is also other evidence illustrating how government actors can identify Tor users, thereby rendering Tor useless as a tool for anonymity.

 VPN: Unlike with Tor, I have not seen any evidence of governments being able to break strong, correctly-configured VPN encryption, such as OpenVPN with an AES-256 cipher.
-There is evidence that weaker VPN protocols, such as IPSec and PPTP, are vulnerable to exploits, but OpenVPN appears to remain secure when implemented correctly.
+There is evidence that weaker VPN protocols, such as IPSec and PPTP, are vulnerable to exploits, but OpenVPN and WireGuard appear to remain secure when implemented correctly.

 When governments have targeted specific VPN users, they have done so not by cracking the encryption, but by pressuring the VPN service to log specific users.
 Here are a few examples we’ve covered here on Restore Privacy:

 - FBI pressured IPVanish into logging data of a specific user for a criminal case.